thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 ### To summarize the summary

 1. Create a fork of my original Hey Jude repo
-2. Clone it on your machine
+2. Download it as a ZIP file to your machine
 3. Remove almost all of the HTML and figure out how you'd want it to look yourself
 4. Style your structure with CSS.
-5. Push your files to Github
+5. Deploy your updated folder to Netlify by dragging and dropping.
-6. Deploy this new repository to Netlify.

 **FYI:** You will still have to Google what other CSS properties you need to use.
 Ask questions like 'How do I make the buttons rounded?' or 'How do I change the font?' and Google them.
 Lather, rinse, repeat.